ikespand/rasta/README.md

 # rasta

-Rasta (rāstā) is a python based library specifically design to handle gpx dataset.
+Rasta (rāstā) is a Python based library specifically design to handle gpx dataset.

 ## Features

--   Parse XML gps routes easily and get data in pandas df in single line of code
+-   Parse XML gps routes easily and get data in pandas df in a single line of code
--   get the distance of consecutive coordinates
+-   Get the distance of consecutive coordinates and perform calculation of speed (if timestamp is available)
 -   Postprocessing data for average speed, total distance
 -   Integration with kepler gl allows the creation of interactive map with nice visualization